 Steps:

 1. The 5GMSu Application Provider authenticates itself with the system.
-This procedure reuses existing authentication/authorization procedures, e.g. as defined for CAPIF [13].
+This procedure reuses existing authentication/authorization procedures, e.g., as defined for CAPIF [13].

 2. The 5GMSu Application Provider creates a Provisioning Session, providing its 5GMSu Application Provider identifier as input.
 5GMSu Application Provider queries the capabilities and authorized features.